Second-order Asymptotic Analysis of Tail Probabilities of Bidimensional Randomly Weighted Sums: Application and simulation

 \subsection{An application in a bidimensional discrete-time risk model}

-Recall that the bidmensional discrete-time risk model is already established in \eqref{eq:U} and \eqref{eq:D}.
 According to Theorems \ref{the:1} and \ref{the:2}, we can easily establish the second-order expansion for the joint tail probability and the sum tail probability of the stochastic discounted value of aggregate net losses.